rohanpawar330/WeatherForecastApp-ionic5/README.md

  then run the command to install all the dependencies of the project that are in pacakage.json for that run::

+ 3. make sure you have Nodejs , Angular cli and ionic cli installed.

  npm install

- 3.Then serve the project by
+ 4.Then serve the project by

  ionic serve